This post contains affiliate links (See Disclosure Policy)

 Who doesn’t want a giant Ukrainian dinner without having to spend a ridiculous amount of time making it?
 You can load all the ingredients into the slow cooker within 20 minutes, then go about your day.
 There is NO precooking required!

 It should hold you over until the next Malanka (or your next big Ukrainian feast) anyway.
 Fortunately, it was able to ease my son’s pain, if only a little.
 Oh and it also makes a pretty good hangover remedy.

 MY AMAZON PICK:

-A huge Ukrainian slow cooker meal in one pot, including kielbasa sausage, cabbage, rice and pierogi/perogy flavors.
-Prepped in 20 minutes - the crock pot does the cooking for you!
+A Ukrainian recipe for slow cooker casserole- a huge Ukrainian meal in one pot, including kielbasa sausage, cabbage, rice and pierogi/perogy flavors.
+Prepped in 20 minutes - the slow cooker does the cooking for you!

 - 3 -4 cups chopped cabbage 1 very small cabbage